-This type of annuity begins paying out within a year of being purchased.
-This type of annuity is purchased with the one-time investment of a lump sum, either from the purchaser’s personal savings, a retirement plan, or an inheritance.
+These annuities begin paying out within a year of being purchased and are typically purchased with a one-time investment, either from the purchaser’s personal savings, a retirement plan, or an inheritance.

 Single Premium Deferred Annuities

 This type of annuity is set to be paid out at a later date.
-This annuity type is purchased with the one-time investment of a lump sum, either from the purchaser’s personal savings, a retirement plan, or an inheritance.
+Similar to Single Premium Annuities (SPIA), this annuity type is purchased with a one-time investment, either from the purchaser’s personal savings, a retirement plan, or an inheritance.